 Salve Regina University

 If you check out this campus, you’ll think you stumbled upon an ocean-hugged Hogwarts.
 This 88-acre campus is full of more than 100 species of trees and offers lots of grassy lounging spaces for a quick break.
-My toddler loved running around overlooking the water and hearing the chapel bells toll.
+When I went a few years ago in the fall, my toddler loved running around overlooking the water and hearing the chapel bells toll.
 If into historical architecture, you can check out 20 various structures owned by the university, dating back as far as the 19th century.

-With a toddler just under 2 who’s not protected from COVID-19, we’re still mitigating risks when possible and playing it safe.
 I was thrilled to find out many dining spots are accommodating this with fun outdoor ‘igloo’ tables, complete with space heaters if needed.
-Do check though in advance to see if this feature is still available before you go to Newport.
+Do check though in advance to see if this feature is still available at the restaurant of your choice before you go to Newport.

 Diego’s